Skip to Main Content

 The Context of Contemporary California Cooking

 Contemporary Californian cooking as a category has always been less a fixed technique than a relationship with place.
 The tradition descends from Alice Waters's insistence on sourcing, runs through the produce-forward wine country restaurants of the 1990s and 2000s, and now branches into two recognisable modes: the rustically presented farm-to-table format that populates most mid-tier Sonoma dining, and the refined, technique-led version that earns Michelin attention.
 Enclos operates in the latter register.
 Chef Brian Limoges leads the kitchen, and the price per person is about $280 before beverages.
-That price point, paired with two Michelin stars, places Enclos in a competitive set closer to Single Thread Farm in Healdsburg than to the more casual Sonoma dining rooms that dominate the plaza.
+That price point, paired with three Michelin stars, places Enclos in a competitive set closer to Single Thread Farm in Healdsburg than to the more casual Sonoma dining rooms that dominate the plaza.

 The comparison is useful.
 Single Thread, with its Japanese-inflected kaiseki framework, represents one direction for Wine Country fine dining: a deeply structured, course-heavy format tied to the property's own farm.
 Enclos reads differently, as a more European in temperament, with an operation focused on the dining room at 139 E Napa St rather than on an agritourism destination.
 The two-star result for a new restaurant signals that Michelin's inspectors found consistency and precision, not just ambition.
 Historically, two stars at launch (or first eligibility) in a smaller California market is uncommon enough to function as a category signal, not merely a restaurant-specific one.

 Further afield, the calibre of recognition places Enclos in useful comparative company.
 Le Bernardin in New York City and Alinea in Chicago have long defined what sustained Michelin credibility looks like at the city-level.
 Jungsik in Seoul offers an example of a contemporary fine dining format that earns stars in a non-European context by combining technical discipline with a clear culinary identity.
-The comparison is not about equivalence but about what two-star recognition implies: that Enclos has cleared a high bar for technique, consistency, and a coherent culinary voice.
+The comparison is not about equivalence but about what three-star recognition implies: that Enclos has cleared a high bar for technique, consistency, and a coherent culinary voice.

 The Wine Program as Editorial Argument